Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Introduction

 As pointed out by Yannakakis and Togelius~\cite{yannakakis2011experience}, these approaches can be framed as a user experience problem, where the goal is to optimize player interaction by dynamically modifying game content.
 Although originally focused on entertainment, these systems have expanded into serious applications such as rehabilitation~\cite{rodrigues2024participation,fonseca2025games}, mental health~\cite{fleming2017serious}, or cognitive training~\cite{pallavicini2018video}.
 For example, DDA principles can be applied to exergames~\cite{darzi2021user}, ensuring exercises remain engaging and effective.
 Nonetheless, content adaptation extends beyond difficulty control, having been used to optimize various human performance indicators, such as educational learning performance~\cite{chrysafiadi2023fuzzy}, impact of treatment~\cite{proencca2018serious}, or collaborative potential~\cite{chanel2017multiple}.
 Recent work has even explored emotion-based environmental orchestration, e.g., enemy placement, level layout, or lighting~\cite{liapis2018orchestrating}.
+These examples show that adaptation may pursue many objectives, but they also make it necessary to distinguish content adaptation in general from adaptation explicitly targeting affective experience.

-However, closing the player experience loop---where player experience models drive real-time game adaptation---remains an open challenge.
-While research has extensively explored player experience modeling, fewer studies have examined how these models are fully integrated into adaptive gameplay systems.
-Many approaches focus on experience recognition in isolation, without addressing how recognition is used for meaningful game adaptation.
-Moreover, methods vary widely, from rule-based approaches, which are interpretable but limited in generalization, to machine learning (ML)-driven adaptation, which offers greater personalization but suffers from interpretability and scalability issues.
-Understanding how these methods compare and where they are most effective is critical for advancing adaptive gaming.
+The key question for this review is therefore not whether player experience can be modeled in isolation, but whether such models are integrated into adaptive gameplay systems.
+Many approaches focus on experience recognition without specifying how the inferred state drives content adaptation.
+The methodological variety of existing systems also makes it necessary to compare how complete-loop systems implement sensing, modeling, and adaptation, and whether the adaptation objective is affective experience or another outcome, such as \textit{gameplay balancing}.